 Where we provide links to websites of other organisations or refer or signpost you to them, this privacy notice does not cover how that organisation processes personal information.
 We encourage you to read the privacy notices on the other websites you visit.

 We work to high standards when it comes to processing your personal information.
 If you have queries or concerns, please contact us at [email protected] and we’ll respond.

 Calling our numbers

-When you call our main number (01422 754321) or any of our staff direct numbers or our Learning Line (01422 754324), we collect Calling Line Identification (CLI) information.
+When you call our main number (01422 754321), our on call number or any of our staff direct numbers, we collect Calling Line Identification (CLI) information.
 This is the phone number you are calling from (if it’s not withheld).
 We hold a log of the phone number, date, time and duration of the call, but do not audio record the call itself unless you leave a voicemail.
-We hold this information for one year.
+We hold this information for three years.